Coaches

 Coach Kyle started fencing when he was in middle school while being in love with medieval knights.
 He was fortunate enough to have a connection who overheard him talking about his interests and knew exactly where he could find them.

-He has over a decade of fencing experience under the tutelage of D.C.
+Coach Kyle has over a decade of fencing experience under the tutelage of D.C.
 Moons.
 As all new fencers, he started out as a foil fencer but quickly fell in love with epee.
 He has specialized in epee ever since.
-He is an experienced tournament fencer and has achieved an E rating in epee.
+An experienced tournament fencer, he has achieved an E rating in epee.

 Coach Kyle also works as a teacher in Rochester Community Schools.
 He graduated from Central Michigan University in 2021 with a degree in Secondary History and Social Studies.